MuKnSys/state-channels/release/1/README.txt

 components) ; these files must be published by means of a webserver.

-So for example with Apache (supposing that the library has been installed in /home/henri/tmp/mukn_sc, as shown above), you would do:
+So for example with Apache (supposing that the library has been installed in the directory /home/henri/tmp/mukn_sc), you would do:

 /home/henri/tmp/mukn_sc>sudo bash
 [sudo] password for henri: